ZackMurry/envch/README.md

 ![Screenshot of envch in the terminal](assets/readme-simple-example.png)

-An intuitive program that allows users to create, modify, list, and remove environment variables
+An intuitive program for setting, modifying, listing, and removing environment variables

 ## Installation